North McCamey to Bearkat Transmission Project

 Open house materials

 LCRA TSC and WETT hosted open houses Jan.
 17-19 to share information with the public and answer questions about the project.
-Review the information from the open houses below, fill out this questionnaire and submit your feedback on this project to LCRA by Jan.
-31, 2023.
+Review the information from the open houses below.

 - Exhibits [PDF]